dkabhdas/Databricks_Dev/my-bw-project/docs/ingestion/ingestion-patterns/SAP-BW-Ingestion-pattern.md

 ## ***Prerequisites***

-* Review the principles and guidelines to publish data from SAP BW to Lego Nexus outlined in<a href="https://baseplate.legogroup.io/docs/default/component/engineering-matters/data-matters/guidelines/03-data-office-bw-core-publication-guidelines/">
+* Review the principles and guidelines to publish data from SAP BW to Lego Nexus outlined in<a href="https://baseplate.legogroup.io/docs/default/component/engineering-matters/data-matters/guidelines/03-data-office-bw-core-publication-guidelines/" target="_blank">
 data-matters Baseplate</a> document.
-* Data products should be registered using the data product registration template as described in the [registration guide](https://baseplate.legogroup.io/docs/default/component/self-service-core-data-platform/registration/#how-to-register-a-data-product).
+* Data products should be registered using the data product registration template as described in the <a href="https://baseplate.legogroup.io/docs/default/component/self-service-core-data-platform/registration/#how-to-register-a-data-product" target="_blank">
+registration guide</a> document.
-* If a BI engineering product team doesn't have an application in <a href="https://lego.leanix.net/architecturegateway/dashboard/">Architecture Gateway</a>, they need to register one (or more if necessary) so that the source of the data is correctly represented and linked to the correct digital product.
-User <a href="https://legogroup.atlassian.net/wiki/spaces/ARC/pages/1651576072/How+to+-+Create+an+Application+in+Architecture+Gateway">guide</a> to Create an application in Architecture Gateway.
+* If a BI engineering product team doesn't have an application in <a href="https://lego.leanix.net/architecturegateway/dashboard/" target="_blank">Architecture Gateway</a>, they need to register one (or more if necessary) so that the source of the data is correctly represented and linked to the correct digital product.
+User <a href="https://legogroup.atlassian.net/wiki/spaces/ARC/pages/1651576072/How+to+-+Create+an+Application+in+Architecture+Gateway" target="_blank">guide</a> to Create an application in Architecture Gateway.
 * Prior to commencing the implementation of the CDC pipeline in Databricks, it is essential to configure the S3 bucket and establish a connection by linking your S3 bucket through the External location.
-The process for bringing your own bucket, requesting storage credentials and external location for a S3 bucket is outlined in detail within the Baseplate <a href="https://baseplate.legogroup.io/docs/default/component/self-service-core-data-platform/ingestion/ingestion-patterns/byob">
+The process for bringing your own bucket, requesting storage credentials and external location for a S3 bucket is outlined in detail within the Baseplate <a href="https://baseplate.legogroup.io/docs/default/component/self-service-core-data-platform/ingestion/ingestion-patterns/byob" target="_blank">
 BYOB</a> document.

 ## ***Architectural flow diagram***